DeepSoftwareAnalytics/CodeCriticModel/README.md

-# CodeCritic: Towards Effective Code Quality Evaluation with Large Language Models: An Experimental Study and Beyond
+# CodeCritic: Towards Effective Code Quality Evaluation with Large Language Models

 We conduct an extensive experimental study to explore the potential of LLMs for comprehensively evaluating generated code.
 We then propose a novel approach for code quality evaluation using LLMs.